Get Started with AwardcoGet a Demo

 - Build up company culture

 Those who have not received recognition or praise in their work are twice as likely to say they’ll quit in the next year.
-Traditionally service awards haven’t started until 5 years, and are awarded in 5 year increments after that.
+Traditionally, service awards aren't rewarded until the fifth year and are awarded in five-year increments after that.
 If the average tenure of employees is somewhere between 2.8 and 10 years, you may not get a chance to recognize your people before they move on if you’re still using the traditional service award method.

 While the value of the rewards you give are important, the experiences you curate with the celebration of a work anniversary are just as important.
 Involve the rest of the team wherever you can in celebrations.
 Not only does this get more people involved, you can delegate tasks to take some of the work off your plate...or automate them, like we talked about above!